MatiBrego/MatiBrego/README.md

 - 💼 Visit some of my projects:

-        https://github.com/MatiBrego/wordle-clone-java -> A wordle clone using Java, Sping and Vaadin.
+        https://github.com/MatiBrego/wordle-clone-java -> A wordle clone using Java, Spring and Vaadin.

         https://github.com/MatiBrego/weatherapp -> A simple weather forecast WebApp using Typescript.